n1kk/postcss-import-alias-resolver/README.md

 ## API

 #### `resolver(options)`
-Creates a resolver with set options
+Creates a resolver with set options.
 Options object accepts:
 - `alias`: an object with key/value pairs as alias/path:
   ```javascript